Welcome to the Christian Drama Service!

 3 modern-day contexts for the 'Preacher's' asserion that all is meaningless...

-This Christmas sketch was written in the year that one English language dictionary decided that 'Fake News' was the expression of the year.
+This Christmas sketch was added in the year that one English language dictionary listed the term 'Fake news' for the first time.

 Two men from the same church but in very different financial situations meet outside a supermarket...A contemporary context for the message of this passage - that 'faith without deeds is dead.' (verse 26)